raganwald/raganwald.github.com/index.md

 ### My passion is making something wonderful

 My belief is that software that cuts waste, eliminates errors, and improves productivity is necessary, but insufficient to launch a movement that will one day change the world.
 I aspire to collaboratively ship software that leads customers to change the way they think about the work they do.

-And with that transformation, comes a virtuous flywheel effect: Customers who change the way they work discover new needs and opportunities, which we in turn serve with follow-on features and products.
+I believe in the virtuous flywheel effect: Customers who change the way they work discover new needs and opportunities, which we in turn serve with follow-on features and products.

 ### I grow engineering

 I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.
-I also grow engineering through people, process  and technology.
-As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I helped grow our engineering capacity through the adoption of tooling, processes, and even programming language choices that supported scaling engineering capacity horizontally.
+I grow engineering through people, process and technology.
+As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I co-led the adoption of tooling, processes, and programming language choices that supported scaling engineering capacity.

-I understand how to manage culture, talent, and tooling for rapid product iteration and scale, but also how to recognize when growth and strategy trigger organizational change, and how to lead culture, talent, and tooling from the old to the new without drama.
+I understand how to manage culture, talent, and tooling for rapid product iteration and scale; how to recognize when growth and strategy trigger organizational change; and how to lead culture, talent, and tooling from the old to the new without drama.

 ### I am available for work.

 I recently completed nine years as a Principal Engineer with PagerDuty, where I was part of the leadership that took us from ~M$25 ARR to our IPO and ~M$450 ARR.
-I've also shipped for GitHub, Unspace Interactive, and KL Group/Sitraka.
+I've shipped for GitHub, Unspace Interactive, and KL Group/Sitraka.
 I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus, within a growing and rapidly iterating group that shares my aspiration to change the world.

 ### this is not my first rodeo